-As identified in the Minister’s discussion paper, the Strategy will focus on four key elements:
+The Minister’s discussion paper makes sure the Strategy focuses on four key areas:

 - increasing access, equity and affordability

 - ensuring seamless transitions from education and care to school

 - maximising the benefit to children from money spent

 An ACT Early Childhood Advisory Council, made up of members of the early childhood education and care sector has been helping us create the Strategy.